diem/dip/dips/dip-10.md

 This DIP describes Diem ID - the human-readable identifier for user accounts.

 # Motivation
 Diem ID provides a convenient method for identifying users within a VASP.
-* For peer-2-peer payments, Diem ID allows users to exchange human-readable identifiers as either the sender or the recipient of peer-to-peer payments.
+For peer-2-peer payments, Diem ID allows users to exchange human-readable identifiers as either the sender or the recipient of peer-to-peer payments.
 Instead of sending a [dip-5 address](https://github.com/diem/dip/blob/master/dips/dip-5.md) (that ideally needs to be refreshed for each payment), the receiver can just share their Diem ID once.
 In this case Diem ID plays the role of an email address for payments.
 Benefits for this use case:
-  * Privacy: There are concerns around leakage of PII when using subaddresses.
+* Privacy: There are concerns around leakage of personally identifiable information (PII) when using subaddresses.
 Diem ID provides better privacy compared to sub-addresses, because unlike sub-addresses, Diem ID is intended to be used in tandem with an off-chain protocol.
-Hence, Diem ID does not need to expose PII to the chain
+Hence, Diem ID eliminates the need to expose PII on the chain
 * Persistent Identifiers: Currently there is a lack of persistent user identifiers in the Diem ecosystem. while subaddresses need to be refreshed for each payment, Diem ID is a persistent identifier from a user's perspective.
 From the perspective of the chain, Diem IDs does not exist.

 # End-to-End Experience
 Below is an example of using Diem ID domain for transferring money from one user to another.